microsoft/WindowsAppSDK/specs/WinRT/WinRTAPIContracts.md

    1. One contract per feature/component/sub-system
    2. Contracts will not span across a transport package/repo
 2. **Contract Version**<BR>
 Contracts versions are a single number with no minor version, no "x.y".
 The contract version is frozen on a stable release.
 Any changes after a stable release requires the version to be incremented.
 3. **Enforcement**<BR>
 The build system has gates that enforce contract versioning to verify that contract is present, up to date, and there are no conflicts between APIs.
 4. **Contract Migration**<BR>
 This spec does not deal with contract migration.
 A separate spec will be available for contract migration if, and when, it is needed.
+5. **Contract naming**<BR>
+Contract names must end with `Contract`.
-5. **Internal contracts**<BR>
+6. **Internal contracts**<BR>
+Internal contracts follow additional rules:
-All internal WinRT APIs have a contract, and the version is 1.
+    1. All internal WinRT APIs have an internal contract.
+    2. Internal contracts are tagged with `[internal]`.
+    3. Internal contracts are always version 1.
 The version is never updated.
-6. **Contract naming**<BR>
-Contract names must end with the word `Contract`.
+    4. Internal contract names must end with `InternalContract`

 # 3. Adding a new contract
 Contract placement is part of an API review.
 When adding a new API, the API team will